damarbagaskoro/mlscratch/README.md

 # mlscratch

-A from-scratch implementation of machine learning algorithms in Python — built to understand the math, not just use the tools.
+A from-scratch implementation of machine learning algorithms in Python.

-This library intentionally avoids high-level ML frameworks like scikit-learn for its core implementations.
-Every algorithm is written using only **NumPy**, with explicit loops and manual math to expose the underlying mechanics of each method.

 > ⚠️ **This is a learning-oriented project, not a production library.** If you need performance-optimized ML, use [scikit-learn](https://scikit-learn.org/).